 Shows like this one go a long way into making that really easy.
 This particular bootlegs comes from a company called Crystal Cat and they tend to send in two or three different people with microphones who sit at different sections of the venue.
 They then blend the recordings together which gives the overall music a fuller sounds and allows them to reduce the audience noise.
 You could easily think that this show was a soundboard recording it sounds so good.

 The performance is outstanding as well.
 The year 2000 is one of my favorite years for Dylan.
-His set lists combined a nice mix of his classic hits, deep cuts, interesting covers, and a few songs off his at the time recent (and still excellent) album Time Out Of Mind.
+His set lists combined a nice mix of his classic hits, deep cuts, interesting covers, and a few songs off his at the time recent (and still excellent) album Time Out of Mind.
 His band is running on all cylinders and Bob’s voice is in fine form.
 Its a great show all around and the sound just knocks me out.
-You can download a copy of the show, for free, right here.

 With so many choices now available through streaming sites, I often find myself spending half an evening just browsing through all the selections.
 Often, I’ll eventually land on something that wasn’t even in my radar.
 So it was with this 1981 film from Brian De Palma starring John Travolta.
 I’d heard of it before but nothing about it made me want to rush out and give it a watch.
 Yet one night this week there I was pressing play because, well, why not?
 Turns out it’s really rather good.